Shiyaan/Data_Analytics_Projects/README.md

 </head>
 <body>
     <h1>Impact of Digitalization on Entrepreneurship</h1>
-    <<iframe title=Research Summary: Impact of Digitalization on Global Entrepreneurship
+Research Summary: Impact of Digitalization on Global Entrepreneurship Overview
-Overview
 This study investigates how digitalization affects entrepreneurship worldwide using machine learning techniques, analyzing data from 123 countries between 2000-2023.
 Key Objectives